Rams Want OBJ Back, But Can They Afford Him?

 Les Snead

-Snead said that if Beckham was to return next season, his role could be similar to that of when they signed him following his release from the Cleveland Browns, siting it would be like "very fresh legs for the stretch mark" and moving into the second half of the season.
+Snead said that if Beckham was to return next season, his role could be similar to that of when they signed him following his release from the Cleveland Browns, citing he would have "very fresh legs" while moving into the second half of the season.

 Want the latest in breaking news and insider information on the Rams?
 Click Here